aservet1/ToDoCmd/README.md

 I have this in my `$HOME` directory, but you can have it wherever you want in your system as long as `$CMDTODO_ROOT` points to it.
 Then the rest should work fine.

 ## Dependencies
 Unix system that can run Bash scripts.
+You might notice that Github says that this project includes ~11% Python, but those are currently deprecated files in my archive folder.
+The currently functioning part of this application is written in Bash.